zartre/zartre-2024/src/content/posts/2024/2024-a-year-in-review/index.md

 because I was curious what kind of music they had apart from the hits.
 I was fortunate to have seen them perform live.

+By the last week of December I completed the German course in Duolingo.

 Currently we're experiencing an event that challenges us as a family.
 Going through these times, I'm grateful that we have each other.